ulfschneider/ulf.website/content/posts/2016-04-23-pocket-git-guide.md

 <figcaption>Figure: A true merge goes line-by-line</figcaption>
 </figure>

-As long as the branches don´t both contain changes to the same line, Git will merge and commit automatically with a generated commit message: `Merge branch '<source-branch-name>' into '<destination-branch-name>'.`
+As long as the branches don't both contain changes to the same line, Git will merge and commit automatically with a generated commit message: `Merge branch '<source-branch-name>' into '<destination-branch-name>'.`

 Unlike a regular commit, which has one parent commit, a merge commit has two parent commits.